openstack/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

 NVNe/TCP and Asymmetric Namespace Access (ANA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LightOS clusters expose their volumes using NVMe/TCP Asynchronous
+The LightOS clusters expose their volumes using NVMe/TCP ANA.
-Namespace Access (ANA).
-ANA is a relatively new feature in the
+ANA is a relatively new feature in the NVMe/TCP stack in Linux
-NVMe/TCP stack in Linux but it is fully supported in Ubuntu
+but it is fully supported in Ubuntu 20.04.
+Each compute host
-20.04.
-Each compute host in the OpenStack cluster needs to be
-ANA-capable to provide OpenStack VMs with LightOS volumes over
+in the OpenStack cluster needs to be ANA-capable to provide OpenStack
-NVMe/TCP.
-For more information on how to set up the compute nodes to
+VMs with LightOS volumes over NVMe/TCP.
+For more information on how to
-use ANA, see the CentOS Linux Cluster Client Software Installation
+set up the compute nodes to use ANA, see the CentOS Linux Cluster Client
-section of the Lightbits(TM) LightOS(R) Cluster Installation and
+Software Installation section of the Lightbits(TM) LightOS(R) Cluster
-Initial Configuration Guide.
+Installation and Initial Configuration Guide.

 Note
 ~~~~

-In the current version, if any of the cluster nodes changes its access IPs, the Cinder driver's configuration file should be updated with the cluster nodes access IPs and restarted.
-As long as the Cinder driver can access at least one cluster access IP it will work, but will be susceptible to cluster node failures.
+In the current version, if any of the cluster nodes change their access IPs, the Cinder driver's configuration file should be updated with the cluster nodes access IPs and restarted.
+As long as the Cinder driver can access at least one cluster access IP it will work, but will be susceptible to cluster node failures as well.

-Driver options
+Driver Options
 ~~~~~~~~~~~~~~

-The following table contains the configuration options supported by the
+The following are the configuration options supported by the
-Lightbits LightOS Cinder driver.
+Lightbits LightOS Cinder driver:

 .. config-table::
    :config-target: Lightbits LightOS